Social media community policy

-Jordan, Catherine, Ian, Sophie and Scott make up Co-op’s Social Media team and we monitor Co-op’s social media 365 days a year between:
+Jordan, Catherine, Ian, Siobhan and Scott make up Co-op’s Social Media team and we monitor Co-op’s social media 365 days a year.

 Colleagues from our customer and client relations teams help us respond to your social media posts too.
 Together, we ensure you receive a response, where appropriate, as quickly as possible.